-The Discovery route turns left in Seillans and climbs for 8km to the col d'Abaye (780m), then continues to Mons before descending 9km, climbing through Saint-Cézaire and on up to the col de la Lèque (692m) and the col du Pilon (783m).
+The Discovery route climbs directly for 8km to the col d'Avaye (780m), then continues to Mons before descending 9km, climbing through Saint-Cézaire and on up to the col de la Lèque (692m) and the col du Pilon (783m).
 From here it's an easy descent to Grasse and along to Vence, passing through Tourrettes-sur-Loup, Saint-Jeannet and Gattières, each one more charming than the last!

-The Challenge route adds some additional climbs, initially via a different route to Bargemon, then by riding through Fayence on the way to Mons and finally at the finish via Carros itself.
+The Challenge route adds some additional climbs, initially via Fayence on the way to the col d'Avaye, and then via an excursion to Gourdon and up the valley of the river Loup.
+We've also saved a little kicker for the finish via Carros itself.